VoliJS/NestedLink/README.md

 This package is dependency-free implementation of value links with powerful API extensions.

-- Features:
+Features:
 - Support for pure render optimization.
 - Purely functional updates of enclosed objects and arrays.
 - Declarative binding to UI event handlers.
 - Form validation.
 - Offhand boolean link creation for checkboxes and radio groups.
 - Backward compatible with standard React 0.14 links API
 - TypeScript source and type definitions.

-React 15.x will remove built-in value link support from standard controls, so reference implementation of 'linked' tags is included.
+React 15.x will remove built-in value link support from standard controls, so reference implementation of 'linked' tags is included:

     - Standard tags: `<Input />` (with validation), `<Select />`, `<TextArea />`
     - Custom tags: `<Radio />`, `<Checkbox />`